 In this article, you will know more about the internal structure of the crabs.
 This is the second part of the article dedicated to the crab anatomy (the first one was about their external structure).

-To analyze the external anatomy of crabs, I will divide their body into the following systems: the circulatory system, the respiratory system, the digestive system, the nervous system, and the reproductive system.
+To analyze the internal anatomy of crabs, I will divide their body into the following systems: the circulatory system, the respiratory system, the digestive system, the nervous system, and the reproductive system.

 Without further ado.
 Let’s look at each of these organs and systems in detail.